I have a friend who I know for more than 10 years.

 4. Know what you hate.

 Knowing what you hate helps you to set boundaries.
 If you love yourself enough, you would set healthy boundaries with other people so that you don’t get yourself hurt.
 As with what you love, you need to know what you hate before you can do less of it.

 Being an introvert, I know I prefer to read a book than to go out for parties.
 I know I need time alone to recharge.
 Sometimes, I regret going to events when I didn’t feel like it and I would blame myself for not saying “no”.
 To love and develop myself further, it is important for me to master how to set healthy boundaries and reject party invitations that don’t serve me kindly.

 Your purpose is why you get up every morning to do what you do.
-It’s your motivation behind each tasks.
+It’s your motivation for each task.
 Your purpose tells you what makes you feel fulfilled.
-It doesn’t have a deadline or an end point, but when you are clear with your purpose, you will live more intentionally and love yourself more.
+It doesn’t have a deadline or an endpoint, but when you are clear with your purpose, you will live more intentionally and love yourself more.

 To start, you can ask yourself WHY:

 - Why are you doing this job and not the other job?

 - Why do you feel motivated to do this and not that?

 - Why do you start this new project?

 - Why do you like this idea and not that idea?